Get cheap cover for your bike

-- Personal accident if you're seriously injured or killed while riding.
+- A personal accident payout if you're seriously injured or killed while riding.

-- Public liability if you cause an accident or hurt somebody, and face legal action.
+- Cover for third-party injuries/damages if you cause an accident or hurt somebody, and face legal action.

 - Accessories that are not part of the bike (eg, lights that clip on and off).